rancher/convoy/README.md

 # Usage

-You can use our prepared container, or build and install it by yourself on the host.
+You can download our prepared static-linked binary and use it right away!

-## Container

-Container is at ```yasker/convoy``` at this moment.

 ## Build